Magnetism in Gemstones

 More often among Color Change Garnets, points fall to the right of the half-way point, as does the blue Garnet from Tanzania shown above, indicating that Spessartine is the primary component.
 These gems can be classified as Color Change Spessartine, a variety of Spessartine.
 Some Color Change Spessartines are nearly pure orange in daylight.
 GIA currently makes no distinction between Color Change Garnets that are primarily Pyrope and those that are primarily Spessatine, and instead classifies most Color Change Garnets as members of an intermediate species they call Pyrope-Spessartine.

-Gems with cooler body colors in daylight (purple, blue, green) show the most dramatic color changes, becoming red, pink or purple in incandescent light.
+Gems with cooler body colors in daylight (purple, blue, green) show the most dramatic color changes, altering toward warmer colors such as red, pink or purple when incandescent light is applied.
 Gems with body colors that are already on the "warm" end of the spectrum (brown, yellow, orange, pinkish orange) show changes that are more subtle, becoming reddish orange or reddish pink in incandescent light.
 Such changes can at times be difficult to see.
 Examples presented in the photos below depict only daylight colors.
 The orange Color Change Garnet pictured below looks similar to Spessartine Garnet.

 Fluorescence: Most published gemological resources incorrectly describe all Garnets other than Grossulars as non-fluorescing.
 In fact, many garnets, including most Color Change Garnets, show pink to red fluorescence under blue laser light (405nm).
 Some Malaya Garnets and Pastel Pyropes can also show fluorescence.